-Without getting too technical Facebook Edgerank is what determines whether your posts will have the potential to be seen.
-Based on individual engagement--likes, comments, shares--Facebook decides for you if a post is worthy or relevant enough to continually be fed into your newsfeed.
+Without getting too technical Facebook Edgerank is what determines whether your personal profile or fan page posts will have the potential to be seen.
+Based on individual engagement--likes, comments, shares--Facebook decides for you if a post is worthy or relevant enough to be continually fed into your newsfeed.